News and insights brought to you by the International Diabetes Federation

 Essential medicines and supplies can suddenly become unavailable or inaccessible, impacting diabetes management.
 Similarly, disruptions caused by a crisis affect healthcare professionals' ability to test for and diagnose diabetes and provide care.

-International and United Nations (UN) conventions on human rights maintain the right to healthcare.
-Governments and the international community have three layers of responsibility regarding healthcare, particularly healthcare in a humanitarian emergency.
-These international frameworks and regulations — international human rights law, international humanitarian law and refugee law — govern the global response to humanitarian crises.
+International and United Nations (UN) conventions on human rights maintain the right to healthcare, emphasising the importance of global health equity.
+Governments and the international community have three layers of responsibility regarding healthcare, particularly in a humanitarian crisis.
+These international frameworks and regulations — international human rights law, international humanitarian law, and refugee law — govern the global response to humanitarian crises.
+Understanding these legal and regulatory mechanisms can strengthen healthcare advocacy efforts and protect the rights of people with diabetes.

 Understanding these legal and regulatory mechanisms can strengthen advocacy efforts and protect the rights of people with diabetes.
 In a disaster situation, organisations and individuals can appeal to these international laws and conventions and relevant UN bodies like the World Health Organization to demand accountability and ensure access to appropriate diabetes care and supplies.